 By Mary Lamie, Bi-State Development

-Mary Lamie is vice president of multimodal enterprises with Bi-State Development and head of the St. Louis Regional Freightway.
-This article originally appeared in the September 2022 issue of Heartland Real Estate Business magazine.
+Mary Lamie is vice president of multimodal enterprises at Bi-State Development and head of the St. Louis Regional Freightway.
+This article originally appeared in the September 2023 issue of Heartland Real Estate Business magazine.